hirememorey/nba-lineup-optimizer/docs/implementation_guide.md

 3. Examine the log files for detailed error information
 4. Run the implementation demo for complete validation (`python run_implementation_demo.py`)

 The implementation of the reliability and robustness features is complete.
-However, these systems have correctly identified that the pipeline is **not** production-ready due to external API issues.
+These systems successfully identified and resolved the API issues, making the pipeline **production-ready** for the 2024-25 season.